 *NOTE - Spring and summer are extremely busy seasons for wildlife rehabilitators and most run on limited staff, rescources, and volunteers.
 As they may be busy helping the animals in their care, do not be surprised if you have to leave a message and have someone get back to you.

 Illinois Rehabilitators ( <- click for full list) with Legal Permits

 *Before you call, take note of the types of permits they possess.
-As of spring 2018, the individuals listed in Sangamon county are licensed for some mammals, but NOT birds or deer.
+As of Spring 2019, the individuals listed in Sangamon county are licensed for some mammals, but NOT birds or deer, meaning you may have to look farther away for assistance.
 Only people with the proper rehabber permits may have native* wildlife in their possession.
 If the first link has expired, try the link within this page.